smithWEBtek/job-crm-v1/lib/notes/notes-tables-migrations-tools.md

 techprep
 9  study
 10 code
 11 blog
 12 network

-branding (these fields are in Users table)
+branding (todo: an action to complete each of these fields in Users table) 13  todo_elevator_pitch.txt
-13  todo_elevator_pitch.txt
 14  todo_resume.doc
 15  todo_twitter_url